-In the online experiment the experimentation code and the measurements are started separately, and have separate buttons in the toolbar.
+In the online experiment, the experiment and the measurements are started separately, and have separate buttons in the toolbar.
 This is because the measurements may influence the real-time behavior of the experiment, so it may sometimes be necessary to switch them off.

-To experiment with the project online:
+To experiment online with the project